matthewlehew/build25labmanual/labmanual.md

 ## Lab Goals

-Enter your ID number here to use as part of your login later:
+Enter your ID number here to use as part of your login later, this will help save time:

 @lab.Textbox(IDnumber)